awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets.md

 ```
 aws ssm start-automation-execution \
-    --document-name name_of_document \
+    --document-name name_of_runbook \
     --target-maps http://DOC-EXAMPLE-BUCKET.s3.amazonaws.com/file_name.json
 ```

 Here is an example scenario to help you understand the `TargetMaps` option\.
 In this scenario, a user wants to create EC2 instances of different types from different AMIs\.
-To perform this task, the user creates an Automation document named AMI\_Testing\.
-This document defines two input parameters: `instanceType` and `imageId`\.
+To perform this task, the user creates a runbook named AMI\_Testing\.
+This runbook defines two input parameters: `instanceType` and `imageId`\.

 ```
 {